 - 1. An SNMP manager, also known as a Network Management System (NMS), is a computer running special software that communicates with the devices in the network.
-Evertz VistaLINK®-C Configuration Utility graphical user interface (GUI), third party or custom manager software may be used to monitor and control Evertz VistaLINK® enabled products. - 2.
-Managed devices, each with a unique address (OID), communicate with the NMS through an SNMP Agent.
-The 7867VIPA8/16/32-DUO-HS communicates directly with the manager using its internal Agent. - 3.
-A virtual database known as the Management information Base (MIB) lists all the variables being monitored, which both the Manager and Agent understand.
+Evertz VL-Fiber demo Manager graphical user interface (GUI), third party or custom manager software may be used to monitor and control Evertz VistaLINK® enabled fiber optic products. - 2.
+Managed devices (such as 7707RGBT cards), each with a unique address (OID), communicate with the NMS through an SNMP Agent.
+Evertz VistaLINK® enabled 7800 series modules reside in the 3RU 7800FR-C MultiFrame and communicate with the manager via the 7800FC VistaLINK® frame controller module, which serves as the Agent. - 3.
+A virtual database, known as the Management information Base (MIB) lists all the variables being monitored, which both the Manager and Agent understand.
 Please contact Evertz for further information about obtaining a copy of the MIB for interfacing to a third party Manager/NMS.